OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/api.rst

 	Returns the latest answer sheet of a filled in form of a specific user.

 /api/v1/getDailyWeekBetween/{user_id}/{from}/{to}:
-	Returns an answer sheet that has been submitted between the given timestamps.
+	from and to need to be a date written as: yyyy-mm-dd Returns an answer sheet that has been submitted between the given timestamps.

 /api/v1/getUserFormsMonth/{user_id}: <<<<<< Geen idee wat dit precies moet doen, returned ook geen values op postman bij mij >>>>>>>>>